Preetam/TIL/2014/january/README.md

   We can figure this out by observing everything from a single point -- Earth!
 * I realized that I'd rather figure out what I'm doing wrong on my own rather than have someone tell me that I'm doing it wrong.
 This is for nontrivial things.

+### 12 - Sunday
+* LMDB is an example of a database that doesn't use a write-ahead log.
+It basically uses an append-only B+ tree with only two versions.
+* The majority of my classes for this semester are taught by graduate students.